rhamill1/tunein/readme.md

 - **Note:** One decision I made that I’d ask for clarification on in a business setting, was to not remove duplicate businesses based on multiple locations.
 I was interested in seeing trends and I left them in because I wanted to highlight the magnitude of specific categories.
 Ex. is adding one McDonalds a trend or is adding 50 McDonalds a trend?

 ##### Question 4.
 - **Question 1:**  It’d be great to discern the neighborhoods from the records where that’s missing, either from address, or a third party.

+  It would also be interesting to plot the neighborhoods on a map and show density by geography.
+[This](http://gradientdissent.com/blog/analyzing-2-months-of-real-crime-data-from-san-francisco-and-seattle.html) is an interesting looking blog post that shows how to plot neighborhoods.

 - **Question 2:**  Time permitting, I’d look at start and end dates of businesses to see if less popular industries are less popular because they’re no longer needed.
 For example, travel agencies aren’t as needed anymore.
 It’d be great to get NAICS sub-description data to understand what specific industries might be trending or declining.

 - **Question 3:** If I had more time, I’d look deeper into the Warehouse and Transportation category to see if that huge recent spike is based on people using storage/warehousing due to an expensive housing climate, or more likely, Uber and Lyft drivers are being classified as unique individual businesses.
 The spike in Accommodations starting at the beginning of 2014 also supports this ‘rental economy’ hypothesis.

+  I'd also refactor this function into smaller functions that state what's happening at each block of code.